River Spey: Etymology

 The origin of the name Spey is uncertain.
 A possible etymological genesis for the name Spey is Early Celtic *skwej-, meaning "thorn".
 The involvement of a Pictish form of Welsh ysbyddad, meaning "hawthorn", has been suggested, but adjudged unlikely.
-One proposal is a derivation from a Pictish cognate of Old Gaelic sceïd, "vomit" (c.f Welsh chwydu), which is dubious both on phonological and semantic grounds.
+One proposal is a derivation from a Pictish cognate of Old Gaelic sceïd, "vomit" (cf. Welsh chwydu), which is dubious both on phonological and semantic grounds.
 Ptolemy named the river on his map of c.
 150 as Tuesis.
 The name 'Spey' first appears in 1451.

 Course

 The Spey is 107 mi long.
 It rises at over 1000 ft at Loch Spey in Corrieyairack Forest in the Scottish Highlands, 10 mi south of Fort Augustus.
 Some miles downstream from its source it is impounded by Spey Dam before continuing a descent through Newtonmore and Kingussie, crossing Loch Insh before reaching Aviemore, giving its name to Strathspey.
 From there it flows the remaining 60 mi north-east to the Moray Firth, reaching the sea 5 mi west of Buckie.

 On some sections of its course, the Spey changes course frequently, either gradually as a result of deposition and erosion from normal flow, or in a matter of hours as a result of spate.
 The Spey spates quickly due to its wide mountainous catchment area as a result of rainfall or snow-melt.

 Insh Marshes, an area of roughly 2 sqmi on either side of the Spey in its middle reaches are designated by Scottish Natural Heritage as a Site of Special Scientific Interest, as are the extensive shingle systems at Spey Bay.